-- 2 2 4 - la effective 2 3 4 5 Ineffective Needs Effective Highly Effective Superior Improvement Provides no Declines becoming Participate in school Volunteer to Volunteer to evidence of involved in school events when asked. participate in school participate in school leadership as events. events making a events, making a described in Participate in school substantial substantial performance Avoids becoming and district projects contribution. contribution and category 3 - Effective. involved in school and when asked.
-Maliontagnita assumes a effective. district projects. er.d Volunteer to leadership role in at least some aspect of NASIssaus affaut ta Finds ways to participate in school school life.
-Makes no effort to contribute to the profession and and district projects making a substantial school life. share knowledge with others or to assume follow through. contribution.
-Volunteer to professional Tollow till ough. continuation. participate in school responsibilities.
-Assume a proactive Participate actively in / district projects, responsibilities. role in addressing assisting others in the making a substantial Rarely contributes to health needs. school community contribution / the modification of and or district. leadership role in a school practices that Seeks opportunities to major school or would result in work within the Work within the district project. better meeting context of a particular context of a health needs. team or department particular team or Initiate important to ensure everyone department to activities to Rarely seeks receives a fair and ensure that everyone contribute to the opportunities to work equal opportunity to receives a fair and profession, such as within the context of a meet their health equal mentoring new particular team or goals. opportunity to meet health personnel and/or writing department to ensure their health goals. articles for everyone receives a fair and equal publication and/or opportunity to meet making their health goals. presentations. their ficultingouis. , Initiates and works within the context of a particular team or department to ensure that everyone receives a fair and equal opportunity to meet their health goals. aren ricarat guais.
+Leadership 1 2 3 4 5 Ineffective Needs Effective Highly Effective Superior Improvement 5, Provides no Declines becoming Participate in school Volunteer to Volunteer to evidence of involved in school events when asked. participate in school participate in school leadership as events. events making a events, making a described in Participate in school substantial substantial contribution and performance category 3 - Avoids becoming involved in school and and district projects when asked. contribution. assumes a Effective. district projects. when asked.
+Volunteer to leadership role in at Finds ways to participate in school least some aspect of Makes no effort to , contribute to the and district projects school life. share knowledge with profession and making a substantial others or to assume follow through. contribution.
+Volunteer to professional participate in school / district projects, responsibilities.
+Assume a proactive role in addressing Participate actively in assisting others in the making a substantial Rarely contributes to health needs. school community contribution / the modification of and or district. leadership role in a school practices that Seeks opportunities to major school or would result in work within the Work within the district project. better meeting context of a particular context of a Initiate important health needs. team or department to ensure everyone particular team or department to activities to Rarely seeks receives a fair and ensure that everyone contribute to the opportunities to work equal opportunity to receives a fair and profession, such as within the context of a meet their health equal mentoring new particular team or goals. opportunity to meet health personnel department to ensure their health goals. and/or writing articles for everyone receives a fair and equal publication and/or opportunity to meet making their health goals. presentations.
+Initiates and works within the context of a particular team or department to ensure that everyone receives a fair and equal opportunity to meet their health goals.
 Make efforts to challenge negative attitudes and help ensure that everyone, particularly those traditionally underserved, are respected in the school.